flooding near jackson park and 43rd street

 • Improved wildlife habitats

-• Reduced flood risk to over 700 residential & commercial structures
+• Reduced flood risk to residential & commercial structures

 • Improved public safety